Table of Contents

-The titration of potassium permanganate (KMnO4) against Mohr salt is an example of a redox titration.
-In close proximity to the end point, the action of the indicator is analogous to the other types of visual color titrations in oxidation-reduction (redox) titrations.
+The titration of potassium permanganate (KMnO4) against Mohr salt is an example of redox titration.
+In close proximity to the endpoint, the action of the indicator is analogous to the other types of visual color titrations in oxidation-reduction (redox) titrations.

 Potassium permanganate is a strong oxidant in the presence of sulfuric acid.
 Mohr salt is a double salt forming a single crystalline structure having the formula FeSO4.(NH4)2SO4.6H2O.
 The chemical name for Mohr’s salt is ferrous ammonium sulfate.